dmitry2d/study/README.md

-# Fullstack App Code and Blog
+# "Works" App Code and Blog

-This is a place where i study modern fullstack app design and build and app named "Works App 2.0" and make this process public.
+This is a Blog of studying and building an Application named "Works 2.0"

+## About myself

+I am a programmer and a graphic designer

+## My skills so far

+- ID / Site Design / Photoshop / Figma - Senior
+- HTML / CSS / LESS / JS / PHP / NodeJS / Wordpress / MongoDB - Junior

+## Skills to get

+- NodeJS / Express / NestJS
+- VueJS / Vuex etc.
+- React ?
+- Postgress / Mongo

 ## About App